L-x-C/electron-dragfile-plugin/README.md

 # electron-dragfile-plugin

-A high-performance native Node.js addon built with Rust and napi-rs that detects system-wide file drag events.
-Perfect for Electron applications that need to monitor file dragging across the entire system.
+A high-performance native Node.js addon built with Rust and napi-rs that monitors system-wide mouse events.
+Perfect for applications that need to track mouse movements and clicks across the entire system.

 ## ✨ Features

 - 🚀 **High Performance**: Built with Rust for maximum performance and low overhead
-- 🌍 **Cross-Platform**: Supports Windows and macOS (Intel & Apple Silicon)
+- 🌍 **Cross-Platform**: Supports macOS, Windows, and Linux
-- 📡 **System-Wide Detection**: Monitors drag events across the entire system, not just your app
+- 📡 **System-Wide Detection**: Monitors mouse events across the entire system, not just your app
 - 🔧 **Easy to Use**: Simple JavaScript API with TypeScript support
 - 📦 **NPM Ready**: Published to npm for easy installation
-- 🎯 **Electron Ready**: Specifically designed for Electron applications
+- 🎯 **Universal**: Works with any Node.js application, not just Electron

 ## 📦 Installation